Archer30/Campaign-Unlocker/README.md

 Author: wessonsm
 Platform: ERA 3

-A fairy simple mod to unlock all the campaign scenarios.
+A fairly simple mod to unlock all the campaign scenarios.